astra-sim/astra-sim/README.md

 # README #

 ### What is this repository for? ###
-This is the ASTRA-sim DNN training simulator.
+This is the ASTRA-sim distributed Deep Learning Training simulator.

 The full description of the tool and its strength could be found in the paper below: